ME/CFS Research

 All information and links:

-– Direkt zum ME/CFS Research Register (beta): https://mrr.mecfsresearch.org/
+- Directly to the ME/CFS Research Register (beta): https://mrr.mecfsresearch.org/

 Yes, we are not only striving for the exchange of information between researchers on their ongoing studies, but are also working on a network of researchers that goes beyond this.
 Some of the information exchanged informally within the framework of ongoing projects will only be made public later.
 We strive for maximum transparency.

-Yes, we aim to support scientists who are already familiar with the international state of research on ME/CFS.
-In addition, we are already networked with many international scientists and are constantly expanding this network.
-Our international scientific advisory board (currently being established) will also promote the networking of researchers.
+Yes, we only fund scientists who are already familiar with the international state of research on ME/CFS.
+Our international scientific advisory board advises us on this and we also exchange ideas with other researchers internationally.

 Unfortunately, no. We are in close contact with medical doctors and researchers, but cannot and must not recommend any particular medical treatments or medical doctors.
 The Charité Fatigue Centre offers information for patients and an overview of ME/CFS support groups and patient organisations in Germany.
 Information on therapy approaches and ME/CFS research is available in layman's terms on the excellent blog Healthrising.org (English language only).
 We intend to build up a range of other "resources" on our website in the near future.